-- (t) "Past due" means the point at which a utility can affect a customer's account for regulated service due to non-payment of charges for regulated service. - (u) "Principal place of business" means the place, in or out of the State of Colorado, where the executive or managing principals who directly oversee the utility's operations in Colorado are located. - (v) "Reference standard" means suitable indicating electrical equipment permanently mounted in a utility's laboratory and used for no purpose other than testing rotating standards. - (w) "Regulated charges" means charges billed by a utility to a customer if such charges are approved by the Commission and or contained in a tariff of the utility. - (x) "Rotating standard" means a portable meter used for testing service meters. - (y) "RUS" means the Rural Utilities Service of the United States Department of Agriculture, or its successor agencies. - (z) "Security" includes any stock, bond, note, or other evidence of indebtedness. - (aa) "Service connection" is the location on the customer's premises/facilities at which a point of delivery of power between the utility and the customer is established.
-For example, in the case of a typical residential customer served from overhead secondary supply, this is the location at which the utility's electric service drop conductors are physically connected to the customer's electric service entrance conductors. - (bb) "Staff" means Staff of the Public Utilities Commission. - (cc) "Transmission extension" is any construction of transmission facilities and appurtenant facilities, including meter installation facilities (except meters), which is connected to and enlarges the utility's transmission system and which is necessary to supply transmission service to one or more additional customers. - (dd) "Transmission facilities" are those lines and related substations designed and operating at voltage levels above the utility's voltages for distribution facilities in the area, as defined in the utility's tariffs, including but not limited to related substation facilities such as transformers, capacitor banks, or breakers. - (ee) "Unregulated charges" means charges that are billed by a utility to a customer and that are not regulated or approved by the Commission, are not contained in a tariff filed with the Commission, and are for service or merchandise not required as a condition of receiving regulated utility service. - (ff) "Utility" means any public utility as defined in § 40-1-103, C.R.S., providing electric, steam, or associated services in the state of Colorado. - (gg) "Utility service" or "service" means a service offering of a public utility, which service offering is regulated by the Commission.
+- (u) "Principal place of business" means the place, in or out of the State of Colorado, where the executive or managing principals who directly oversee the utility's operations in Colorado are located. - (v) "Reference standard" means suitable indicating electrical equipment permanently mounted in a utility's laboratory and used for no purpose other than testing rotating standards. - (w) "Regulated charges" means charges billed by a utility to a customer if such charges are approved by the Commission or contained in a tariff of the utility. - (x) "Rotating standard" means a portable meter used for testing service meters. - (y) "RUS" means the Rural Utilities Service of the United States Department of Agriculture, or its successor agencies. - (z) "Security" includes any stock, bond, note, or other evidence of indebtedness. - (aa) "Service connection" is the location on the customer's premises/facilities at which a point of delivery of power between the utility and the customer is established.
+For example, in the case of a typical residential customer served from overhead secondary supply, this is the location at which the utility's electric service drop conductors are physically connected to the customer's electric service entrance conductors. - (bb) "Staff" means Staff of the Public Utilities Commission. - (cc) "Transmission extension" is any construction of transmission facilities and appurtenant facilities, including meter installation facilities (except meters), which is connected to and enlarges the utility's transmission system and which is necessary to supply transmission service to one or more additional customers. - (dd) "Transmission facilities" are those lines and related substations designed and operating at voltage levels above the utility's voltages for distribution facilities in the area, as defined in the utility's tariffs, including but not limited to related substation facilities such as transformers, capacitor banks, or breakers that are integral to the circuitry of the utility's transmission system. - (ee) "Unregulated charges" means charges that are billed by a utility to a customer and that are not regulated or approved by the Commission, are not contained in a tariff filed with the Commission, and are for service or merchandise not required as a condition of receiving regulated utility service. - (ff) "Utility" means any public utility as defined in § 40-1-103, C.R.S., providing electric, steam, or associated services in the state of Colorado. - (gg) "Utility service" or "service" means a service offering of a public utility, which service offering is regulated by the Commission.